FK Famos Hrasnica

-Fudbalski klub Famos Hrasnica is a professional association football club from the town of Hrasnica, Bosnia and Herzegovina.
+Fudbalski klub Famos Hrasnica is a professional association football club based in the town of Hrasnica, Bosnia and Herzegovina.

 The club currently plays in the Second League of the Federation of Bosnia and Herzegovina (Group Center) and plays its home matches on the Hrasnica Stadium, which has a capacity of 2,000 seats.
 Their neighbours from the community of Vojkovići are called Famos Vojkovići.

 History

 The club played in the Yugoslav Second League for many years and almost reached the first league, but lost to Croatian club Zagreb in the qualifications in the 1972–73 season.
 Famos also got all the way to the semi-finals of the 1975–76 Yugoslav Cup, getting eliminated by Hajduk Split 2–0 on aggregate.